Zgell/Zgell/README.md

 ![Ngrok](https://img.shields.io/badge/-Ngrok-1f1e37?style=for-the-badge&logo=ngrok)
 ![Visual Studio](https://img.shields.io/badge/-Visual%20Studio-5C2D91?style=for-the-badge&logo=visual-studio)
 ![Visual Studio Code](https://img.shields.io/badge/-Visual%20Studio%20Code-007ACC?style=for-the-badge&logo=visual-studio-code)
+-->

 ## 𝚆𝚑𝚊𝚝 𝚊𝚖 𝙸 𝚞𝚙 𝚝𝚘 𝚛𝚒𝚐𝚑𝚝 𝚗𝚘𝚠?

-Currently, I am in school and focusing on that primarily, but also putting some effort into personal projects as well.
-I also work regularly on projects with the Student Team for Alberta Rocketry Research, so if that sounds interesting to you, feel free to check out our work [here](https://github.com/UASTARR).
+I am currently still enrolled as a student and will be graduating this spring, but I also try to find time to work on personal projects which you can find here.
+I also still do occasional work on projects with the [Student Team for Alberta Rocketry Research](https://github.com/UASTARR), so if that sounds interesting to you, feel free to check out our work!

 ## 𝚆𝚑𝚊𝚝'𝚜 𝙽𝚎𝚡𝚝?
 Skills I'm currently learning:
-- Rust
-- Java Software Engineering Tools (ie. Maven, Ant)
+- Practicing more hardware design
-- A bit about cybersecurity/pentesting
+- Learning a little more about microfabrication
-- More web frameworks (ie. React)
+- Super interested in certain cybersecurity topics right now!